Housmans: Relocation to Kings Cross

-In 1958, a freehold building at 5 Caledonian Road, Kings Cross was acquired after a £5,000 gift from Reverend Tom Willis (the equivalent today of £120,000) and further donations from other Peace News supporters.
-Peace News moved into the 100-year-old building's upper floors whilst Housmans resumed business on the lower floor.
+In 1958, a freehold building at 5 Caledonian Road in Kings Cross was acquired after a £5,000 gift from Reverend Tom Willis of Hull (the equivalent today of £120,000) and further donations from other Peace News supporters.
+Peace News moved into the 100-year-old building's upper floors, while Housmans resumed business on the lower floor.

 The renovated premises were opened by bookshop manager Dora Dawtry on 21 November 1959.
 In attendance were Vera Brittain, editor of Peace News Hugh Brock, British pacifist Myrtle Solomon, George Plume, Peace Pledge Union chairman Stuart Morris, Roy Fry of Pacifist Youth Action Group, Peace News trustee Ian Dixon, pacifist and suffragist Sybil Morrison, Harry Mister, Sue Mister, Val Mister, and Ivy Mister.
 Also in attendance was Reverend Tom Willis.

 In 1961, Peace News and the Peace Pledge Union separated and Housmans remained associated with Peace News.
 The Peace News office continues to be located at Housmans and operates as a sister organisation.